 However, showering with hot water for long periods of time can have a drying effect on your skin.
 The hot water combined with soap can wash away the natural oils in your skin.

-Decreasing your shower time to ten minutes or less can help prevent your skin from drying out.
+Decreasing your shower time to ten minutes or less and showering with lukewarm water can help prevent your skin from drying out.
 Applying natural moisturizers to your skin like jojoba oil or shea butter after you pat yourself dry from the shower will help to seal in moisture.
 Adding essential oils like rose, geranium, or chamomile to your moisturizer can amp up the moisturizing power.

 RELATED: Delicious Remedies For Dry Skin